technomancy/bussard/manual.md

 ### Upgrades

 Certain stations will sell you upgrades to your ship.

-TODO: describe upgrades
+These can either introduce completely new components or improve the effectiveness of existing components.

-TODO: describe how to read documentation for upgrades
+TODO: describe how to install upgrades, read documentation for them